skdelphix/maskdocs/docs/Getting_Started/Installation_First_Time_Setup.md

   2. On the Amazon Web Services Account Details form
     presented:

     - Enter your AWS Account Identifier, which can be found here: https://console.aws.amazon.com/billing/home?\#/account.
 If you want to use the GovCloud AWS Region, be sure to enter the ID for the AWS Account which has GovCloud enabled.

     - Select which AWS Region you would like the AMI to be shared in.
 If you would like the AMI shared in a different region, contact your Delphix account representative to make the proper arrangements.

-  3. Click Share.
+  3. Click **Share**.
 The Delphix Engine will appear in your list of AMIs in AWS momentarily.

   4. Reference the Installation and Configuration Requirements for AWS/EC2 when deploying the AMI.

-  5. Jump to “Setting up the Delphix Engine” section below to learn how to activate the masking service now that you have the software installed.
+  5. Once you have launched your Delphix Masking EC2 instance and it is accessible via web browser (port 80), proceed to *Setting up the Delphix Engine* section below to configure the system.

+### Subscribing to Delphix Masking through Amazon Marketplace

+  1. Sign into the AWS Console.

+  2. Navigate to AWS Marketplace.

+  3. Typing Delphix in the search bar will find several Delphix Product offerings.
+Select **Delphix Masking for AWS (3TB)**.

+  4. Click **Continue to Subscribe**.

+  5. Click **Accept Terms**.

+  6. Wait for the subscription to be confirmed, then click **Continue to Configuration**.

+  7. Select or verify the correct **Region** for launch/deployment.

+  8. Then click **Continue to Launch**.

+  9. Select either to **Launch from Website** or **Launch through EC2**.

+  10. For either option you will need to enter the following:

+       a.
+VPC in which to launch the instance.

+       b.
+Subnet on which the instance will reside.

+       c.
+Instance Type (Recommended: r4.2xlarge).

+       d.
+Security Group (Minimal access required: 22, 80 or 443).

+  11. Once the Delphix EC2 instance is launched proceed to *Setting up the Delphix Engine* section below to configure the system.

 ## Installing VHD on AZURE